 - 1. Cycle the ignition to the ON/RUN position. - 2.
 Press and hold the desired HomeLink® button until the indicator light begins to flash after 20 seconds.
-Do not release the button. - 3.
-Without releasing the button proceed with "Canadian/Gate Operator Programming" Step 2 and follow all remaining steps.
+Do not release the button.

+3. Without releasing the button proceed with The HomeLink® Universal Transceiver is disabled when "Canadian/Gate Operator Programming" step 2 and follow all remaining steps.